 - Magikarp Power: She is essentially the same as Kasuga Maru except that she begins at the same power level as Taiyou.
 Her main differentiation point is her Airplane capacity, which at Shin'you K2, finishes at a respectable 51 instead of Taiyou K2's paltry 39.

-- Phenotype Stereotype: Due to her unique upbringing (unlike Kongou, Kamoinote , Ro-500note and even I-504note ), she is represented as a blue-eyed German girl with platinum blond hair... wearing Japanese clothing.
+- Phenotype Stereotype: Due to her unique upbringing (unlike Kongou, Kamoinote , Ro-500note and even I-504note ), she is represented as a blue-eyed German girl with platinum blonde hair... wearing Japanese clothing.

 - When She Smiles: As Shin'you Kai Ni.